Bhupesh-V/defe/README.md

 > A News feed Aggregator for Developers.

-- Available Websites:
+- Available Feeders:
 	1. Hacker News
-	2. Dev.to
+	2. DEV.to
-	3. Few Subreddits
+	3. Reddit*
 	4. ProductHunt
 	5. TechCrunch
+	6. freeCodeCamp
+	7. HackerNoon

+*(*) Only Subreddits related to developers, create an issue to request more*

 ## Development